 Retirement plans must pass these tests to remain qualified.

 The IRS sets annual contribution limits for various types of qualified retirement plans.
-For example, in 2025, employees participating in 401(k), 403(b) and 457 plans can only contribute up to $23,500.
-Individuals aged 50 or older can make an additional $7,000 catch-up contributions to these retirement accounts.
+For example, in 2026, employees participating in 401(k), 403(b) and 457 plans can only contribute up to $24,500.
+Individuals aged 50 or older can make an additional $7,500 catch-up contribution to these retirement accounts.

 Qualified retirement plans must comply with specific reporting and disclosure requirements.
 A classic example is filing Form 5500 annually with the IRS, which provides information about the plan’s financial condition, investments and operations.
 The plans must also contain a summary plan description (SPD) to inform participants about the plan’s benefits and features.